 These are supporting documents for conservation easement implementation.
 They identify the qualities of a property that an easement intends to protect and those that justify public benefit.
 It also provides a foundation on which to compare those qualities in the future through easement monitoring.

-Please give us a call if you are looking for a contractor with first-hand baseline development experience and an understanding of Land Trust Alliance Standards, easement implementation timelines and monitoring demands.
+We have authored or coauthored +100 baseline documentation reports to date in seven western states.
+Please give us a call if you are looking for a contractor with first-hand baseline development experience and an understanding of Land Trust Alliance Standards, easement implementation timelines, and monitoring demands.

-Each report is tailored meet your specifications.
-Common components include a general inventory of the natural features, developments, current and historical land use, water rights, maps, photo points and photos.
+Each report is tailored to meet your specifications.
+Common components include a general inventory of the natural features, developments, current and historical land use, water rights, maps, photo points, and photos.

 Conservation easements are monitored on an annual basis for changes to the qualities specified in the easement and described in the baseline inventory report.
 Monitoring visits are completed to meet the legal and/or financial responsibilities of the easement holder and keep lines of communication open with land owners.